DISTRHO/DPF/LICENSING.md

 # DPF - DISTRHO Plugin Framework

 Even though DPF is quite liberally licensed, not all plugin formats follow the same ideals.
-This usually due to plugin APIs/headers being tied to a specific license or having commercial restrictions.
+This is usually due to plugin APIs/headers being tied to a specific license or having commercial restrictions.
 This file describes the licensing that applies to each individual plugin format as a way to make it clear what is possible and compatible.
 Note that if you are making GPLv2+ licensed plugins this does not apply to you, as so far everything is GPLv2+ compatible.